tarwn/lessthandot-hugo/blogs/content/posts/2009-02-11-sql-server-zipcode-latitude-longitude-pr.md

        And Latitude Between @MinLatitude And @MaxLatitude
        And dbo.CalculateDistance(@Longitude, @Latitude, Longitude, Latitude) <= 20
 ```
-You could also use this for a “store locator”.
+You could also use this for a "store locator".
 On a website, potential customers could enter their zipcode and you could present a list of top 5 closest stores.

 The query shown below assumes you have a Stores table with a ZipCode column.